MarkCondello/react-house-marketplace/README.md

 ### Image uploads
 [View the firebase docs here.](https://firebase.google.com/docs/storage/web/upload-files#monitor_upload_progress).
 The `create listings` feature allows for multiple image uploads.
-To support this, we have modified the code example in the link above and included the Promises API to process all the images added to the form file input.
+To support this, we have modified the code example in the docs link above and included the Promise.all() API to process all the images uploaded through the file input.
-UUID npm package is used to set a uniqie image ID.
+The UUID npm package is used to set a uniqie image ID.
 ---------

 # Getting Started with Create React App